juliafrankenberg/DNA_barcoding_splintr/README.md

 Check output files in results folder.
 See Github BARtab page for more information on outputs.

+Note: there are lots of additional folders generated and I don't know why; ignore these.

-# Run bartools
+# Bartools

 This can be run locally (i.e. not on apocrita)

 If not done yet, install bartools following instructions on: https://danevass.github.io/bartools/articles/bartools_quickstart.html

-I am currently working with the script provided above and optimising it for my samples.
+My scripts have been adapted from the script above.
+If re-running them or changing them, download packages used from the renv.lock file.

 ## Prepare input files

-Copy text count files from the results/counts directory output of BARTab into a ./data directory.
+Copy text count files from the results/counts directory output of BARTab into a /data/R directory in local computer if running this part of analysis locally (i.e. using FileZilla).
 Will also need a metadata file with sample information.
 I wrote this one in excel manually.
 See the one used here as an example.